 Getting a flu shot is relatively simple to do.
 Here are a few of the top choices to get them for free or cheap.

-If you work for a company, you may be able to get free flu shots through your employer.
-Your employer may even allow you to receive your flu shot during your normal work hours.
+Your employer is often the best way to get a free flu shot.
+They may even allow you to receive your shot during normal work hours.
 This means you don’t have to sacrifice time to protect your health.

-If you’re not sure, ask the human resources department if flu shots are available through the company.
+If you’re not sure, ask the human resources department if your employer will make vaccines available.
 If not, they may have an agreement with a local provider to get cheap flu shots so make sure you ask that, too.

-If you live near a college or university, they might have a clinic that serves students and the community.
-If they don’t, they should be able to refer you to the free or low-cost clinics in the area that offer cheap or free flu shots,
+Many nearby colleges and universities often have a clinic that serves students and the community.
+If they don’t, they should be able to refer you to the free or low-cost clinics in the area that offer affordable flu shots,

 This is especially helpful if you’re a student and you’re trying to save money in college.

-Even if you haven’t received anything from your child’s school, it doesn’t hurt to ask the office if they plan on offering cheap or free flu shots.
+It never hurts to ask the office if they plan on offering shots.

 Not everyone has health insurance.
-If that’s the case for you, here are a few ways to get cheap flu shots without insurance.
+If that’s the case for you, here are a few ways to get inexpensive flu shots without insurance.

-Free clinics in your local area may offer free or cheap flu shots to those who qualify.
-Typically, you need to be a resident of a certain ZIP code or area or you need to meet an income threshold.
-If you do qualify, a free clinic is a terrific option if you don’t have health insurance.
+Free clinics offer free or cheap flu vaccinations to those who qualify.
+Typically, you need to live in a certain ZIP code or you must meet an income threshold.

 With some clinics, you don’t even need to set an appointment.
 You can walk in, receive your flu shot, and leave.
-Just remember, the earlier you arrive, the better.
-Many free clinics tend to run out of flu shots early on, and some may have long wait times if they don’t offer appointments.
+Many free clinics tend to run out of shots early on, and some may have long wait times if they don’t offer appointments.